kleuvyn/kleuvyn/README.md

 </p>
 <h3>Volunteer Project</h3>
 <p>
-  Currently, I am part of the volunteer project "Projeto 4 Pozi Arad", where we are creating a website for the NGO to help with promotion.
+  Currently, I am part of the volunteer project "Project 4 Pozi Arad", where we are creating a website for the abandoned animals in a shelter to help with adoption.
 At my college, IESB, I was a           leader    and backend developer of a Point of Sale platform in an open-source volunteer project, aiming to benefit the community.
 This initiative addresses the needs and       well-being      of the community.
 </p>
 <h4>
    Thank you for your attention, and I look forward to sharing knowledge and experiences with you!